kalavattam/2023_Greenlaw-et-al/results/2023-0111/tutorial_job-arrays.md

 <details>
 <summary><i>#TODOs, notes, etc./i></i></summary>

-Reading through the text for this example, I think I see what's going on here&mdash;and how I can use this example specifically to run `GNU parallel` such that it takes a header-ed, delimited file of entries that are parameter values for a command under the umbrella of `GNU parallel`; work on this ~~`#TOMORROW`~~in the coming days
+Reading through the text for this example, I think I see what's going on here&mdash;and how I can use this example specifically to run `GNU parallel` such that it takes a header-ed, delimited file of entries that are parameter values for a command under the umbrella of `GNU parallel`; work on this ~~`#TOMORROW`~~~~in the coming days~~*Done.*

 I'm going to have to write and run a few tests first to get all the pieces working together&mdash;but I think the effort and time spent will pay off...
 - Draft those during downtime for `#TROUBLESHOOT`ing work (*see below*&mdash;e.g., aligning RNA-seq datasets)